Tim Cook: Apple will invest $1.3 billion in Iowa

 "For the past 20 months, Apple has been searching for the perfect location, and I am so proud to say they found it right here in Iowa," she said.

-Apple already has data centers in California, Oregon, Nevada and North Carolina .
+Apple already has data centers in California, Oregon, Nevada and North Carolina.

 -- CNNMoney's Seth Fiegerman contributed to this report.